Rennie Fritchie, Baroness Fritchie: Affiliations

 She holds a number of positions outside government.
 She holds an honorary Professorship in Creative Leadership at York University and is Pro-Chancellor at Southampton University, a Civil Service Commissioner and Vice-Chair of the Stroud and Swindon Building Society.
 Active in a number of charities, Fritchie has been awarded honorary degrees by a number of academic institutions.
 Fritchie is Chair of the 2gether NHS Foundation Trust in Gloucestershire, and in 2012 was appointed as the new chancellor of the University of Gloucestershire.

 Family

-In 1960 she married Don Jamie Fritchie with whom she had two children, the elder dying in 1991.
+In 1960, she married Don Jamie Fritchie with whom she had two children, the elder dying in 1991.
 She was widowed in 1992.

 Honours

 Fritchie became a Dame Commander of the Order of the British Empire in the 1996 New Year Honours.

-On 31 May 2005 she was made a life peer as Baroness Fritchie, of Gloucester in the County of Gloucestershire, and she sits as a crossbencher in the House of Lords.
+On 31 May 2005 Fritchie was made a life peer as Baroness Fritchie, of Gloucester in the County of Gloucestershire, and she sat as a crossbencher in the House of Lords.
+Fritchie retired from the House of Lords on 1 July 2024.